Enrise/vhosting-formula/README.rst

 The 'username' for DB-only has no effect (e.g. it doesn't create) system users since we won't need them and is only to allow for easy grouping.

-Only one webstack is possible at the time, but multiple databases are possible (e.g. MySQL and Postgresql).
+Only one webstack is possible at the time, but multiple databases are possible (e.g. MySQL and PostgreSQL).
 Depending on the needs you could only use one or more of the components (vhosts, mysql_databases, cronjobs etc) or all.
 The installer automatically takes care of the installation of the necessary components to get this to work.

 Configuration
 ================